Trusty Joe’s Top Picks

 How to pick the best electronic pest repeller device

-After doing some research, I learned that pests have a strong reaction to ultrasonic sounds and electromagnetic waves.
-These sounds and vibrations, which are inaudible to humans, drive insects, and vermin nuts!
+You see, most pests have a strong reaction to ultrasonic sounds and electromagnetic waves.
+These sounds and vibrations, which are inaudible to humans, drive insects and rodents nuts.
+They can’t stand being around that type of environment and they’ll do anything to get away.

-So, how do you find the best ultrasonic pest control device or the best electronic pest repeller without testing dozens of products like I did?
+But, how do you find the best electronic pest repeller without testing dozens of products or reading through massive amounts of reviews?

-As your trusty companion, I’ve put more than 16 electromagnetic and ultrasonic pest repellers to the test and know which ones actually force those unwanted invaders out of your house.
+As your trusty companion, I’ve researched and compared more than 16 electromagnetic and ultrasonic pest control devices and know which ones actually force those unwanted invaders out of your house.

 Features to look for in the best electronic pest control devices